hbctraining/DGE_workshop/lessons/10_functional_analysis.md

 ### Running clusterProfiler

 To run clusterProfiler GO over-representation analysis, we will change our gene names into Ensembl IDs, since the tool works a bit easier with the Ensembl IDs.
-There are a few clusterProfiler functions that allow us to map between gene IDs:
+Let's open up our previous **`DEanalysis` project**, then load the following libraries:

 ```r
 library(org.Hs.eg.db)